 My lie down is not of the glamorous beach variety…

-Although…I do own this hat.
-Never worn it.
+Although…I do own this great floppy beach hat.
+Never worn it though.
 Not once.

 No, I’m just tired.
-Tired of winter, tired of depression, tired of rejection, tired of waking up to the same Groundhog Day over and over.
+Tired of winter during month 1.
+Tired of depression, tired of rejection, tired of waking up to the same Groundhog Day over and over.

 I’m tired of that feeling in the pit of my stomach.
 Tired of feeling my family doesn’t appreciate me.
 Tired of having little to no relationship with extended family.
 It feels empty.